gap-packages/rcwa/readme.txt

 into themselves.
 A possible choice is R = Z. Similar classes of mappings are known as Generalized Collatz Mappings, Periodically Linear Functions or Number Theoretic Functions with Periodic Rational Coefficients.
-In fact, the development of this package has partially been motivated by the Collatz- (3n+1-) conjecture.
+In fact, the development of this package has partly been motivated by the Collatz- (3n+1-) conjecture.

 The bijective rcwa mappings of R form a proper subgroup of Sym(R), called